Sense and sensibility: my sentiment model explained

 Knowing this, right now, wouldn’t it be great if we could eliminate almost all money-losing fallacies, especially when we’re trying to time both entries and exits; the part of the investment process where we become the most vulnerable?
 What if we could build a system that helps us to control our emotions, that helps us to sell when everyone’s buying and to buy when everyone’s selling, so we have the best chance of making money?

-Of course, the perfect model, system, or formula does not exist and never will exist, but that doesn’t mean we can’t make the best mathematical, logical prediction.
-To find reliable, not perfect, entries and exits, I use my sentiment model, an algo that computes extremes in indicators to measure the market’s positioning and sentiment.
+Of course, the perfect model, system, or formula does not exist and never will exist, but that doesn’t mean we can’t calculate probabilities.
+To find reliable, not perfect, entries and exits, I use my sentiment model, an algo that computes extremes in indicators to measure positioning and sentiment.